Anikesh-Github/RubicsCube-Solver/README.md

 # Rubix Cuber Solver
 The Rubik's cube is a 3D combination puzzle invented by Ernő Rubik in 1974.
-This project creates an efficient step-wise implementation of a 3x3 Rubik's cube solver.
+This project creates an efficient step-wise implementation of a 3x3 Rubik's cube solver

 Strength of our solution:
 - Single write call for entire program